Best Practices for Online Teaching

 Semester 60% Complete: Just After Midterms

-• Communicate with at-risk students about withdrawal deadline.
+• Communicate with at-risk students about the withdrawal deadline.

 Semester 80%+ Complete